catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 You can see the VRRP advertisements every second.

-If you bring the master port back up at this point you will be able to see the master node switch from the backup instance to the master instance:
+If you bring the master port back up at this point, you will be able to see the master node switch from the backup instance to the master instance:

 .. code-block:: bash